 About Jack Gantos

 Jack Gantos has written books for readers of all ages, from picture books and middle-grade fiction to novels for young adults and adults.
-His works include Hole in My Life, a memoir that won the Michael L. Printz and Robert F. Sibert honors; Joey Pigza Swallowed the Key, a National Book Award Finalist, Joey Pigza Loses Control, a Newbery Honor book, and Dead End in Norvelt, the 2012 Newbery Award Winner, and the Scott O’Dell Award Winner for Best Historic Fiction.
+His works include Hole in My Life, a memoir that won the Michael L. Printz and Robert F. Sibert honors; Joey Pigza Swallowed the Key, a National Book Award Finalist, Joey Pigza Loses Control, a Newbery Honor book, and Dead End in Norvelt, the 2012 Newbery Medal Winner, and the Scott O’Dell Award Winner for Best Historic Fiction.

 Jack was born in Mount Pleasant, Pennsylvania, and grew up in the nearby town of Norvelt.
 He remembers playing a lot of “pass the chalk” in Mrs. Neiderheizer’s class in first grade.
 He was in the Bluebird reading group, which he later found out was for the slow readers.
 To this day he’d rather be called a Bluebird than a slow reader.
 His favorite game at that time was playing his clothes were on fire and rolling down a hill to save himself.

 When he was seven, his family moved to Barbados.
 He attended British schools, where there was much emphasis on reading and writing.
 Students were friendly but fiercely competitive, and the teachers made learning a lot of fun.
 By fifth grade he had managed to learn 90 percent of what he knows to this very day.